AT&T-Time Warner may signal start of new media industry consolidation

-WASHINGTON/NEW YORK The tie-up of AT&T Inc and Time Warner Inc, bringing together one of the country's largest wireless and pay TV providers and cable networks like HBO, CNN and TBS, could kick off a new round of industry consolidation amid massive changes in how people watch TV.
+WASHINGTON/NEW YORK (Reuters) - The tie-up of AT&T Inc (T.N) and Time Warner Inc (TWX.N), bringing together one of the country's largest wireless and pay TV providers and cable networks like HBO, CNN and TBS, could kick off a new round of industry consolidation amid massive changes in how people watch TV.

 Stocks of some programmers that could attract interest rose sharply on Friday as the deal of the year came together.
-Discovery Communications Inc gained 3.6 percent, AMC Networks Inc rose 3.9 percent and Scripps Networks Interactive Inc jumped 5.6 percent.
+Discovery Communications Inc (DISCA.O) gained 3.6 percent, AMC Networks Inc (AMCX.O) rose 3.9 percent and Scripps Networks Interactive Inc (SNI.O) jumped 5.6 percent.

 Media content companies are having an increasingly difficult time as standalone entities, creating an opportunity for telecom, satellite and cable providers to make acquisitions, analysts say.